 The Project Management Core is comprised of the first 21 semester credit hours, leading to a graduate certificate in project management

-The MS in Management and Administrative Sciences (MS MAS) degree with an emphasis in project management.
+The MS in Management Science (MS MAS) degree with an emphasis in project management.
 This is earned after the completion of project management core and an additional 18 semester credit hours that includes business core courses and an international study trip.

 An MBA degree with project management emphasis is earned by waiving the Master of Science degree and completing an additional 14 semester credit hours.